manasakani/manasakani.github.io/_pages/about.md

 *  ***Ab initio* and atomistic semiconductor device modeling** - developing custom simulation tools to capture the operating physics of emerging semiconductor devices, and working with experimental collaborators to iterate between simulated trends and measurements of fabricated devices

-*  **Geometric deep learning for materials modeling** - adapting symmetry-preserving Graph Neural Networks (GNN) to learn structure-property mappings of the underlying semiconductor materials at scales otherwise unreachable by Density Functional Theory (DFT)
+*  **Geometric deep learning for materials modeling** - adapting symmetry-preserving Graph Neural Networks (GNN) to learn structure-property mappings of the underlying semiconductor materials at scales otherwise unreachable by Density Functional Theory

 *  **High performance scientific computing** - accelerating custom, domain-specific simulations codes and machine learning models on GPUs and supercomputers to tackle problem scales of experimental relevance